-This booklet was made for anyone who is interested in learning more about transgender identities and experiences and being a better ally, friend, family member, or partner/significant other to a trans\ identified person.
-The information in this booklet is mostly in a Q&A format and is directed towards people who have little or no experience in trans\ issues or with people who identify under the trans\ umbrella.
-If you are not sure what "transgender" or "trans\" mean, this booklet is definitely for you!
-If you are a trans\ identified person, this booklet may be a helpful tool for you to discuss your experiences and identity/identities with those close to you.
+This booklet was made for anyone who is interested in learning more about gender, transgender identities and experiences, and being a better ally, friend, family member, or partner/significant other to a trans person.
+The information in this booklet is mostly in a Q&A format and is directed towards people who have little or no understanding of trans experiences or with people who identify under the trans umbrella.
+If you are not sure what "transgender" or "trans" mean, this booklet is definitely for you!
+If you are a trans-identified person, someone with a trans gender history, or identify as intersex, this booklet may be a helpful tool for you to discuss your experiences and identity/identities with those close to you.